chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/barcodes/index.md

 ## Bar Width Reduction

-Bar Width Reduction (or BWR) is adjusting the barcode bar thickness to compensate for ink spread when printing.
-More info: [Bar Width Reduction in Barcode](https://boxshot.com/barcode/tutorials/bar-width-reduction/)
+Bar Width Reduction (BWR) is used in barcode printing to compensate for ink spread or "dot gain."
+It involves reducing the barcode bars' thickness so that after printing and ink spreading, they remain scannable.
+The actual adjustment amount depends on various factors like ink, paper, and printer conditions.
+To get the right value, print a sample, measure the bar width, and compare it to the original file.
+The difference helps adjust the bar width to compensate for the printing process.

-The reduction width depends on the printer, so it’s configured in the PDF output settings and not in the barcode settings (same as with GraFx Publisher):
+The reduction width depends on the printer, so it’s configured in the [PDF output settings](/GraFx-Studio/guides/output/settings/) and not in the barcode settings:

 - The “Bar width reduction” setting is added to the output settings for the PDF output format
 - It’s a decimal number and can be positive or negative